skopczynska/aire24-activity/README.md

 - What did the LLM excel at?
 - What did the LLM struggle with?
 - Have our previously developed AIRE tools become obsolete?

+Feel free to add questions and insights of your own.

 ## License